PixRO: Pixel-Distributed Rotational Odometry with Gaussian Belief Propagation: Methodology

-(\cref{fig:teaser_distributed} and \cref{fig:topology_flat_grid}): In this simple configuration, pixels are only connected to their immediate vertical and horizontal neighbouring pixels via regularization factors.
-Added to their photometric and prior factors, each pixel variable is connected to up to 6 factors in the factor graph (see \cref{sec:factor_graph}).
+\textbf{\textit{Flat} Topology:} In this simple configuration, pixels are only connected to their immediate vertical and horizontal neighbouring pixels via regularization factors.
+Added to their photometric and prior factors, each pixel variable is connected to up to 6 factors in the graph.